sumukhvhegde/sfml-pong/README.md

 # Pong Game

 A simple Pong game built with **C++** and **SFML 3.0.0**.
-This is my first version - basic gameplay is ready, but I may improve it in the future.
+The basic gameplay is ready, but I may improve it in the future.

 ## Controls
 - **Space**: Start the game